MsAtifa/Java-Brickgame/README.md

 ### • Modified Java Classes:-
-The changes made to the **Score** class involve refactoring the code to improve readability, maintainability, and consistency.
+-The changes made to the **Score** class involve refactoring the code to improve readability, maintainability, and consistency.
 Here's an explanation of the modifications:

 **1. Introduction of animateLabel Method:** A new private method animateLabel is introduced to encapsulate the common logic for animating a label.
 This method uses JavaFX's FadeTransition to smoothly fade out a label over a specified duration.